truatlas/linux/README.md

 3. Uptime Kuma — free monitoring server.
    HTTP(s)/TCP/Ping/DNS Record/Push/Steam Game Server/Docker
    Can send messages to Telegram, Discord, Gotify, Slack, Pushover, Email (SMTP)

+4. OpenTofu is a fork of Terraform that is open source, community-driven, and managed by the Linux Foundation.